awsdocs/amazon-eks-user-guide/doc_source/troubleshooting-connector.md

 To work properly, the Amazon EKS Connector requires outbound connectivity to several AWS endpoints\.
 You can't connect a private cluster without outbound connectivity to a target AWS Region\.
 To resolve this issue, you must add the necessary outbound connectivity\.
 For information about connector requirements, see [Amazon EKS Connector considerations](eks-connector.md#connect-cluster-reqts)\.

-## Amazon EKS connector pods are in `ImagePullBackOff` state<a name="symp-img"></a>
+## Amazon EKS connector Pods are in `ImagePullBackOff` state<a name="symp-img"></a>

-If you run the `get pods` command and pods are in the `ImagePullBackOff` state, they can't work properly\.
-If the Amazon EKS Connector pods are in the `ImagePullBackOff` state, they can't work properly\.
-Check the status of your Amazon EKS Connector pods\.
+If you run the `get pods` command and Pods are in the `ImagePullBackOff` state, they can't work properly\.
+If the Amazon EKS Connector Pods are in the `ImagePullBackOff` state, they can't work properly\.
+Check the status of your Amazon EKS Connector Pods\.

 ```
 kubectl get pods -n eks-connector